Medication Regimen Extraction From Medical Conversations

 We show the model's performance on ASR transcripts and human written transcripts with automatic segmentation, and human written transcripts with human (defined) segmentation, in Table \ref{tab:asr_and_hum}.
-The number of recognized medications in IBM-STT is only 95 compared to 725 (human written), we mainly consider the models' performance on G-STT's transcripts (343).
+Since the number of recognized medications in IBM-STT is only 95 compared to 725 (human written), we mainly consider the models' performance on G-STT's transcripts (343).

 On the Medications that were recognized correctly, the models can perform decently on ASR transcripts in comparison to human transcripts (within 5 points ROUGE-1 F1 for both tasks, refer to Table \ref{tab:asr_and_hum}).
 This shows that the models are robust to ASR variations discussed above.
 The lower performance compared to human transcripts is mainly due to incorrect recognition of \texttt{Dosage} and other medications in the same segments (changing the meaning of the text).
 By comparing the performance of the model on the human written transcripts with human (defined) segmentation and the same with auto segmentation, we see a 10 point drop in Dosage and 6 point drop in Frequency extraction tasks.
 This points out the need for more sophisticated segmentation algorithms.